rozukke/.dotfiles/README.md

 # NixOS Config - rozukke

+> [!WARNING]
+> **THIS IS DEPRECATED** - NixOS was too much of a hassle for the upsides to win me over, and as such this config is no longer in use.

 This is my config for a customised install of NixOS on UEFI, tested with a ThinkPad T480s.

 ## Structure